 Expat parents with non-Dutch speaking children will want to explore international education programs, where classroom instruction is in English.
-There are many international schools in the Netherlands which can be public (government-subsidized) or private, and offer primary education, secondary education or both.
+There are many international schools in the Netherlands to choose from that offer primary education, secondary education or both.

 Expats can get around Holland easily, whether using public transport, driving or cycling.
 Commuters have access to express (intercity) and local (sprinter) train services.
 Buses operate at the local/regional level.
 There are also international coach lines and rail services.
 The Netherlands’ largest cities (Amsterdam, Rotterdam, The Hague and Utrecht) offer additional forms of public transport including trams, metros and ferries.
 The OV-Chipkaart is the Dutch universal transport card which is used for all types of public transport.

-Holland services, such as schools, retail stores and healthcare providers, can be found in the EXPAT BUSINESS DIRECTORY section.
+- Holland services, schools and retail shops is available in the EXPAT BUSINESS DIRECTORY section.

-Concerts, shows and festivals happening in Amsterdam, Rotterdam, The Hague and other cities in the Netherlands can be found in the EVENTS section.
+- Concerts, sports and festivals in Amsterdam, Rotterdam, The Hague and other Dutch cities are listed in the EVENTS section.

-Government announcements, community stories and Brexit updates can be found in the NEWS section.
+- Netherlands news and government updates can be found in the NEWS section.

 - Insight on Dutch culture, traditions, holidays and history can be found in the ABOUT THE NETHERLANDS section.